How does PSTEC work?

 The reasons for the specific frequency, duration and the timing of particular click/tone combinations is just far too complex to explain here.
 The relationship between the sounds and the language is extremely precise.
 I use an algorithm to determine the optimum spacing, frequencies, and dispersion relative to spoken content.

-There are a number of other PSTEC audios and techniques which utilise similar principles, but on the other PSTEC tracks they are combined in different ways and some additional techniques are used.
+There are a number of other PSTEC audios and techniques which utilise similar, but on the other PSTEC tracks they are combined in different ways and some additional techniques are used.
 This simplified explanation just covers the standard free process.

 PSTEC is based on well known and well documented psychological principles and research.
-Anyone wishing to further their knowledge can consult the extensive literature and psychological papers on the principles in use, some of which is listed below.
+Anyone wishing to further their knowledge can consult the extensive literature and psychological papers on the psychological principles in use, some of which is listed below.
+The Deep Learning methodology can be explored via a number of highly informative YouTube videos. /b>

 Abbot, N. C., Stead, L.F., White, A. R., Barnes, J. (1998) Hypnotherapy for smoking cessation.
 Cochrane Database of Systematic Reviews, Issue 2.
 Art.
 No.: CD001008.
 DOI: 10.1002/14651858.CD001008